 We can rewrite the Feynman path integral as

 where

 and $\bm{\tilde{X}}\in\mathbb{C}^{2^q\times 2^n}$ is a random matrix with rows

 We will proceed as follows.
-First, we will bound the difference in the first two moments of Eq.~\eqref{eq:path_int_expansion} and its equivalent, where the rows of $\tilde{X}$ are i.i.d.\@ Haar random, to be exponentially small in $n$.
+First, we will bound the difference in the first two moments of \eqref{eq:path_int_expansion} and its equivalent, where the rows of $\tilde{X}$ are i.i.d.\@ Haar random, to be exponentially small in $n$.
 As Haar random vectors have first three moments matching those of random Gaussian vectors (scaled by $2^{-\frac{n}{2}}$), this gives the desired convergence through second moments.
-Then, we will show that the characteristic functions at $x$ of Eq.~\eqref{eq:path_int_expansion} and its i.i.d.\@ Haar random equivalent converge exponentially quickly in $n$ for small enough $x$, giving a convergence in distribution at a rate $\operatorname{\tilde{\Omega}}\left(\frac{\lg\left(A\right)f\left(n\right)n}{A}\right)$ by~\cite{2011166}.
-Finally, convergence in distribution to Eq.~\eqref{eq:xhx} will follow as the error in higher-order moments between Haar random and scaled Gaussian vectors exponentially decays in $n$ by Borel's lemma~\cite{haar_notes}.
+Then, we will show that the characteristic functions at $x$ of \eqref{eq:path_int_expansion} and its i.i.d.\@ Haar random equivalent converge exponentially quickly in $n$ for small enough $x$, giving a convergence in distribution at a rate $\operatorname{\tilde{\Omega}}\left(\frac{\lg\left(A\right)f\left(n\right)n}{A}\right)$ by~\citet{2011166}.
+Finally, convergence in distribution to \eqref{eq:xhx} will follow as the error in the relevant higher-order moments between Haar random and scaled Gaussian vectors exponentially decays in $n$ by a generalization of Borel's lemma~\citep{jiang2005}.

-Obviously the first moment of Eq.~\eqref{eq:path_int_expansion} matches that of the i.i.d.\@ Haar random case; off-diagonal entries in the path integral average to zero, and the diagonal entries are correct as $C$ is drawn from a unitary $2$-design~\cite{985948}.
+Obviously the first moment of \eqref{eq:path_int_expansion} matches that of the i.i.d.\@ Haar random case; off-diagonal entries in the path integral average to zero, and the diagonal entries are correct as $C$ is drawn from a unitary $2$-design~\citep{985948}.
 Let us now consider the second moments of the nontrivial parts of both, where we are concerned with terms of the form:

 and how they differ from the i.i.d.\@ Haar random equivalent